hazardgoat/Oregon_Geologic_Map_Demo/README.md

         # Iterates through the list of directories and creates them if they don't already exist
         for directory in directories:
             os.makedirs(directory, exist_ok = True)

+        print("Be sure to set the create_folders parameter to False in order to run the main script") exit()